You are here

 4. The role of government

 Many insurance policyholders will not know whether their policy covers them for storm surge or erosion.
 In the absence of insurance cover, governments may find themselves acting as the ‘insurer of last resort’ following a disaster.
-For example, following the Queensland floods of 2011, householders could apply for a number of grants from government, including hardship grants and grants to cover restoration of utilities (Brisbane Times 2011).
+For example, following the Queensland floods of 2011, householders could apply for a number of grants from government, including hardship grants and grants to cover restoration of utilities (The Sydney Morning Herald 2011).

 The Productivity Commission (2012), in its report Barriers to Effective Climate Change Adaptation was clear about the potential for government intervention to lead to negative outcomes.
 It stated: